sepowitz/tic-tac-toe/README.md

 ![Tic-tac-toe sketch](https://github.com/sepowitz/tic-tac-toe/blob/gh-pages/tic-sketch-1.jpg)

 #### Future Consideration:
-For duture iterations I'm hoping to refactor some of the code, possibly coupling the player objects using contructor functions.
+For future iterations I'm hoping to refactor some of the code, possibly coupling the player objects using contructor functions.
 I would also like to allow users to be able to choose their color in the future, and possibly add some more animation to make for a more dynamic experience.

 ####
 I hope you enjoy